Teach English in Japan: How to Find a Job Online

-- The Jet Programme (Japan Exchange and Teaching Program).
-This government-sponsored program is designed to help Japanese junior and senior high school students improve their spoken English language
+- The Jet Programme (Japan Exchange and Teaching Program) is a government-sponsored program is designed to help Japanese junior and senior high school students improve their spoken English language

 skills through exposure to native English speakers.
 The hiring criteria are quite specific and recruitment happens only once a year.
 See the section on teaching in Japan for detailed articles by participants.

 Plan Your Work and Work Your Plan